pairshaped/curlingio-docs/docs/club-management/emails.md

 - **Check your filters** - Before sending a broadcast, double-check that your report filters are selecting the right recipients
 - **Review your balance** - Make sure you have enough credits before composing large broadcasts
 - **Test first** - Consider sending a test broadcast to yourself or a small group before sending to all members
-- **Mind the cap** - Your credit balance caps at 6,000, so use credits regularly rather than letting them accumulate

 ## Frequently Asked Questions